The safeguarding of all pupils is of paramount importance to us.

 We are committed to safeguarding and promoting the welfare of children and young people.
 Our school is a safe place for children; every adult in our school takes the responsibility for safeguarding our children extremely seriously.
 We have trained designated safeguarding leaders and a designated safeguarding governor.

-If you have any concerns about the safety or welfare of any pupils, in or out of school, please do not hesitate to contact Mrs Griffin, our Designated Senior Lead and Head Teacher.
-Or if you wish to seek advice about a child who does not attend our school, please speak to Mrs Griffin who will be able to help or refer you to someone else who can.
+If you have any concerns about the safety or welfare of any pupils, in or out of school, please do not hesitate to contact Mrs Beaton, our Designated Senior Lead and Head Teacher.
+Or if you wish to seek advice about a child who does not attend our school, please speak to Mrs Beaton who will be able to help or refer you to someone else who can.

 In her absence, please contact Miss White (Deputy Head Teacher)